Prakash2403/Chase/README.md

 ### Secrets

 To get data using `quandl` API, you need to have an API key.
 You can find your API key on your Quandl account settings page.
-Once you have that, create a file named `secrets.txt` in project root directory and save the key as follows:
+Once you have that, go to `secrets.txt` in project root directory and save your key there.
+Finally, secrets.txt should look like `{'quandl_key': 'dffergtrth421321'}`.
-{`'quandl_key':'your api key here'}`. **MAKE SURE THAT *quandl_key* and *your API key* ARE ENCLOSED WITHIN SINGLE QUOTE**.
+**MAKE SURE THAT *quandl_key* and *your API key* ARE ENCLOSED WITHIN SINGLE QUOTE**.

 ## Target Audience